frypatch/The-Price-of-Remembering/book/CHAPTER_33.md

 Auri’s eyes lifted to his.
 Just for a breath.
 Just long enough for him to see what lived there before she looked away.
 “Of course,” she said softly.

 The King opened his mouth, closed it, and turned away.
-His jaw worked as if chewing words too bitter to swallow.
+The weight of all those lost years settled onto his shoulders.

 ### ~ ~ ~